bwalzer4/H1N1-Flu-Vaccine/README.md

 To explore public health response to a different but recent major respiratory disease pandemic, DataDriven.org is hosting a competition around the likelihood of individuals to receive the H1N1 and seasonal flu vaccines.
-H1N1 is the subtype of Influenza A virus and well known outbreaks of H1N1 strains occurred during the 2009 swine flue pandemic as well as the 1918 “Spanish” Flu Pandemic.
+H1N1 is the subtype of Influenza A virus and well known outbreaks of H1N1 strains occurred during the 2009 swine flu pandemic as well as the 1918 “Spanish” Flu Pandemic.
 A vaccine for the H1N1 flu virus became publicly available in October 2009.
 The competition aims to explore how we can predict if an individual will get a COVID-19 vaccine by looking at data on the H1N1 and seasonal vaccines from data from 2009-2010.
 A better understanding of how these characteristics are associated